petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/browser-based-client-extensions/developer-guide/creating-your-first-global-javascript-client-extension.md

 # Creating Your First Global JavaScript Client Extension

 A basic global JavaScript client extension is a great place to start with developing your own client extensions.
-You can use a global JS client extension to run your own JavaScript on any page in Liferay without worrying about any Liferay code.
+You can use a global JS client extension to run your own JavaScript on any page in Liferay without worrying about any Liferay code or developing a theme.
 You'll use the [Blade CLI](../../../tooling/blade-cli.md) to generate, build, and deploy your client extension along the way.

 ## Prerequisites